 It was into this climate of increasingly free-market thinking and royal-distrust that Edward Colston was brought into this world.
 His father, having been a well-connected royalist, was involved with the first chartered companies to West Africa and continued to be involved after relocating to London in 1645.
 However the return of Charles II to England in 1660 after the death of Oliver Cromwell meant a return to pre-Civil War royalism for many, as the Convention Parliament established by Cromwell was dissolved and the crown retook control of the country’s finances.
-The Colston patriarch William was able to return to Bristol where he took up his old position as Alderman, however Edward chose to stay in London, forging merchant links with ports from Tangiers to Rotterdam despite the many violent wars raging through Europe at the time.
-He also maintained close ties with his birth-city of Bristol, using it’s port and warehouses to store and transport textiles, wines and oils around Europe.
+The Colston patriarch William was able to return to Bristol where he took up his old position as Alderman, however the young Edward chose to remain in London, forging merchant links with ports from Tangiers to Rotterdam despite the many violent wars raging through Europe at the time.
+He did however maintain close ties with his birth-city of Bristol, using it’s port and warehouses to store and transport textiles, wines and oils around Europe.
 His own very profitable trade in Spanish cloths and sherries saw him making Iberian connections that would prove useful later in his life and potentially paved the way for Bristol’s famous Harvey family to create their own sherry empire a century later, importing wine from the Spanish town of Jerez.

 Yet the return of a king regent was not the only thing to happen in 1660.
 After the surge in interest in both West African trade and joint stock companies, 1660 saw the creation of the Company of Royal Adventurers of Trading to Africa.
 A precursor to the formidable Royal African Company (RAC), the Company of Royal Adventurers was founded after Prince Rupert – who had surrendered the City of Bristol to Cromwell in 1645 and still has a street in the city named after him – led a very successful mission to the Gambia, returning with both gold, ivory and Africans in the late 1650’s.